EYW wants your food photos!

-What: Oaxaca is celebrated for its seven classic moles—those earthy, smooth, complex sauces comprising some 15 to 30 ingredients.
-Though you may think first of chocolate when guessing that laundry list of ingredients, it’s only used in some of the moles; more often you’ll find a healthy mix of various chiles, onions, tomatoes or tomatillos; spices like cinnamon, cloves, and/or allspice; herbs such as epazote, hoja santa, and avocado leaves; seeds like pumpkin or sesame; plus garlic, vanilla, the occasional plantain or raisin.
+What: Oaxaca is celebrated for its seven classic moles—those earthy, smooth, complex sauces comprising some 15 to 30 ingredients (mole = sauce, by the way).
+Though you may think first of chocolate when guessing that laundry list of ingredients, it’s used in only some of the moles; more often you’ll find a healthy mix of various chiles, onions, tomatoes or tomatillos; spices like cinnamon, cloves, and/or allspice; herbs such as epazote, hoja santa, and avocado leaves; seeds like pumpkin or sesame; plus garlic, vanilla, the occasional plantain or raisin.
 The beauty lies in their differences, and we encourage trying as many moles as possible while in Oaxaca.
 Mole negro (black) is the most famous of the bunch, but there’s also a rainbow of others: moles rojo (red), verde (green), amarillo (yellow), coloradito (“little red”), manchamanteles (literally “tablecloth stainer,” a deep red hue), and chichilo (another variation of red).

 Where: You can find moles all over Oaxaca, particularly in the markets.
-Our photo is of the lip-smacking mole negro on offer at La Olla (Reforma 402), chef Pilar Cabrera’s bright, modern restaurant focusing on high-quality regional food.
+Our photo is of the lip-smacking mole negro on offer at La Olla (Reforma 402, map), chef Pilar Cabrera’s bright, modern restaurant focusing on high-quality regional food.

 When: Mon-Sat, 8am-10pm

-Order: The mole negro de fandango (110p) is served with rice and two pieces of chicken breast (stuffed with a little surprise: plantain puree), garnished with delicate, edible flores de calabaza (squash blossoms), and swimming in the deep brown, smoky-spicy, sesame-seed-sprinkled mole negro sauce.
+Order: The mole negro de fandango (135p) is served with rice and two pieces of chicken breast (stuffed with a little surprise: plantain puree), garnished with delicate, edible flores de calabaza (squash blossoms), and swimming in the deep brown, smoky-spicy, sesame-seed-sprinkled mole negro.
 Heaven on a plate.